Csabatom/Csabatom/README.md

+# ABOUT ME
-- 👋 Hey there, my name is Csabi!
+- 👋 Hey there, my name is Csaba Nyírő
-- 🇭🇺 I'm from Hungary, and I work as a Full-Stack Developer
+- 🇭🇺 I'm from Hungary, and I work as a Backend Developer

+> CEO of [Trophien](https://www.trophien.com) and CTO of [Cruspie](https://www.cruspie.com)

+> I'm a Backend developer, mainly using NodeJS

 <!---
 Csabatom/Csabatom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.